-How To Deal With Sexual Harassment In The Workplaceteam
+How To Handle Sexual Harassment In The Workplace

 Sexual harassment in the workplace is an issue that employers should not leave unaddressed.
 According to Ontario’s Occupational Health and Safety Act (OHSA), sexual harassment is considered a form of discrimination based on sex.
 The definition found in the OHRC outlines that an individual sexually harasses another individual when: